GitWitIt-CM/-CYBR2100_Portfolio_-MckenzieCameron-/week-06/index.md

-# AI Use in Security Operations (NOT FINALIZED!!!!!!!!!!)
+# AI Use in Security Operations

 ## Policy Snippet (final)
 **Scope & purpose:** This system covers email phishing alerts, anomaly detection, and login/access monitoring.
-Its purpose is to flag unusual or risky activity quickly while keeping the process fair and explainable.
+Its goal is to flag unusual or risky activity quickly while keeping the process fair and explainable.

-**Transparency & notice:** Every alert will include a short reason code (e.g., “suspicious link” or “unfamiliar login”) so users understand why it was flagged.
+**Transparency & notice:** Every alert will include a short reason code (e.g., “suspicious link” or “unfamiliar login”) so users know why something was flagged.

 **Human-in-the-loop:** For high-risk or unclear cases, the security team will review and can override automated decisions.